Leodotpy/Image-Color-Range-Styler/README.md

 Add an image to the input folder, choose the colors to apply, and run the script.

 * This program uses Python version 3.8
-* make sure to install all required packages in the requirements.txt file
+* make sure to install all required packages (openCV and numpy)

 # Contributing:
 If you would like to contribute to this project, please focus on optimization and extra features!